-What Is RCT?
+What is RCT?

-One of the notable examples to be quoted is the decline in the sales of flecainide and encainide (antiarrhythmics) after the RCT in NEJM on these drugs reported an increase in mortality (opposed to the previous non-randomised studies).
+One of the most notable examples to be quoted is the decline in flecainide and encainide (antiarrhythmics) sales.
+This was after the RCT in NEJM on these drugs reported an increase in mortality (as opposed to the previous non-randomised studies).

 RCT – advantages and disadvantages